visualboyadvance-m/visualboyadvance-m/README.md

 Support for more OSes/distributions for `./installdeps` is planned.

+## Cross compiling for 32 bit on a 64 bit host

+`./installdeps m32` will set things up to build a 32 bit binary.

+This is supported on Fedora, Arch, Solus and MSYS2.

 ## Cross Compiling for Win32

 `./installdeps` takes one optional parameter for cross-compiling target, which